cacology/characters/complete/text.md

 the Feathers of an Owl, and when he pulls\
 it off, he looks as if he were fallen away, or\
 like a Rabbet, had his Skin pulled off.\

 ---

+[*double rule*]

+#A\
+LOVER

+I^2^S a Kind of *Goth* and *Vandal*, that leaves\
+his native Self to ſettle in another, or a\
+Planter that forſakes his Country, where he\
+was born, to labour and dig in *Virginia*.\
+His Heart is catched in a Net with a Pair of\
+bringht ſhining Eyes, as Larks are with Pieces\
+of a looking-Glaſs.
+He makes heavy Com_\
+plaints againſt it for deſerting of him, and\
+deſires to have another in Exchange for it,\
+which is a very unreaſonable Requeſt ; for if\
+it betrayed its boſom Friend, what will it do\
+to a Stranger, that ſhould give it Truſt and\
+Entertainment ?
+He binds himſelf, and cries\
+out he is robbed of his Heart, and charges the\
+Innocent with it, only to get a good Com-\
+poſition, or another for it, againſt Con-\
+ſcience and Honeſty.
+He talks much of his\

+---

+Flame, and pretends to be burnt by his Miſ-\
+treſs’s Eyes, for which he requires Satisfaction\
+from her, like one that ſets his Houſe on Fire\
+to get a Brief for charitable Contributions.\
+He makes his Miſtreſs all of Stars, and when\
+ſhe is unkind, rails at them, as if they did ill\
+Offices between them, and being of her Kin\
+ſet her againſt him.
+He falls in Love as Men\
+fall ſick when their Bodies are inclined to it,\
+and imputes that to his Miſtreſſes Charms,\
+which is really in his own Temper ; for when\
+that is altered, the other vaniſhes of it ſelf, and\
+therefore one ſaid not amiſs,

+------The Lilly and the Roſe\
+Not in her Cheeks, but in thy Temper grows.

+When his Deſires are grown up, they ſwarm,\
+and fly out to ſeek a new Habitation, and\
+whereſoever they light they fix like Bees, among\
+which ſome late Philoſophers have obſerved\
+that it is a Female that leads all the reſt.
+Love\
+is but a Clap of the Mind, a Kind of run-\
+ning of the Fancy, that breaks out, if it be\
+not ſtopped in Time, into Botches of heroic\
+Rime ; for all Loverrs are poets for the Time\

+---

+being, and make their Ladies a Kind of mo-\
+ſaic Work of ſeveral coloured Stones joined\
+together by a ſtrong Fancy, but very ſtiff and\
+unnatural ; and though they ſteal Stars from\
+Heaven, as *Prometheus* did Fire, to animate\
+them, all will not make them alive, nor\
+alives-liking.\

+---